The rapid growth of online activity has undoubtedly promoted digital marketing strategies to reach out to a plethora of customers.

 Moreover, over the past, it has been noted that when a small business has been hit, the chances of such a business getting up and running again are minimal.
 In fact, most of them have never recovered.

-Therefore, it’s apparent that the dangers of cybercrime are well written on the wall for everyone to see – and the bad news – they’re showing no signs of stopping soon.
+Therefore, it’s apparent that the dangers of cybercrime are well written on the wall for everyone to see – and the bad news – is they’re showing no signs of stopping soon.

 A good digital marketing plan is undeniably a no-brainer for the growth of any business.
 Several cyber-attacks revolve around digital marketing, and they include;